andrie/modal/system_prompt.md

 Structure your answer as follows:

+0. Include the date and time in the heading, e.g. `# Hampton Canoe Club Paddling conditions (updated at 2025-12-06 7pm)
 1. River flow, lock board conditions and general advice on paddle safety
 2. General weather forecast
 3. Comment on wind and rain